jlaumonier/mlsurvey/doc/source/projectmanagement.rst

 Done
 ^^^^
+* F : Adding base_directory in Algorithm.
+Creating load_input() to load from specific directory
 * A : Replacing luigi by another workflow tools.
 Luigi is good for production, not for research.
 * A : Replacing luigi by kedro
 * F : Updating Excel reader engine with openpyxl